alicia-lyu/external-sort/README.md

 # External-Sort

 External sort project.
-Individual contributions are listed in the [Tasks](./Tasks.md) file.

 ## Getting started

-First, install `argparse` as dependency: [installation](https://github.com/p-ranav/argparse?tab=readme-ov-file#building-installing-and-testing).
+First, intall `argparse` as dependency: [installation](https://github.com/p-ranav/argparse?tab=readme-ov-file#building-installing-and-testing).

 Second, ensure that the following paths exist:

 - `./inputs/`
 - `./spills/pass0/` to `./spills/passN/`: N is the number of passes needed to sort the data.
+Usually, for data of size 30GB, N=1; for size 120GB, N=2.

 Use the command line to run the program: